openharmony/docs/docs-en/readme/driver-subsystem.md

 ![](figures/en-us_image_0000001052764349.png)

 Driver loading is mostly done by the driver framework, and you only need to register and configure required APIs.
-The driver framework will load and initialize the driver based on the parsing result.
+The driver framework will load and initialize the driver based on the parsing content.

 Driver development based on the HDF consists of the following three parts: